Funding Opportunity

 A) Submit your application through the PORTENT POCTRN+ webpage.

-2.0 Needs Assessment and NIH Institutes Areas of Interest
+2.0 Needs Assessment and PORTENT Areas of Interest

 2.1 Global Health Impact of Nutrition, Infection and Cancer

 Nutritional deficiencies individually account for nearly 50 million DALYs.
 In addition, they are also one of the biggest risk factors for most of the other disease causes included.
 The interplay between nutrition and health is well established – poor nutrition predisposes to risk of disease as well as severity – and disease itself leads to worsening of nutritional status.
-The importance of nutrition cannot be overemphasized, given that nearly 2/3rds of the US population is obese or overweight, and an estimated 1 out of every 3 individuals globally has one or more micronutrient deficiencies, a number which may be substantially higher depending on setting.
+The importance of nutrition cannot be overemphasized, given that nearly two-thirds of the population in the U.S. is obese or overweight, and an estimated 1 out of every 3 individuals globally has one or more micronutrient deficiencies, a number which may be substantially higher depending on setting.
 Today we recognize nutrition as one of the few truly ‘modifiable risk factors’ for health states.
-For example, the latest GBD analysis highlights nutrition-associated factors including healthy eating, diet diversity, maintaining a normal weight (high BMI), high blood pressure and high fasting glucose levels, and lack of regular exercise, constitute most of the risk factors across low and high resource settings.
-Further, a third of all premature deaths in the US, such as those due to non-communicable diseases (e.g., diabetes and obesity), are attributed to dietary risks (2).
+For example, the latest GBD analysis highlights nutrition-associated factors including healthy eating, diet diversity, maintaining a normal weight, high blood pressure and high fasting glucose levels, and lack of regular exercise, constitute most of the risk factors across low and high resource settings.
+Further, one-third of all premature deaths in the U.S., such as those due to non-communicable diseases (e.g., diabetes and obesity), are attributed to dietary risks (2).
 The global numbers are equally stark – deaths attributable to poor diets have grown by 15% since 2010, faster than the population growth, accounting for 26% of all adult deaths in a year, per the latest Global Nutrition Report.

 2.2 The Role of Early Detection

 A common thread to nutrition, infection, and cancer, is the key role of early detection.
-Diagnosing a malnourished state early can allows us to intervene to optimize nutritional status most effectively in a simple low-cost manner.
-For example, determining vitamin A deficiency in children early in its course can be easily reversed relatively without lasting sequelae with supplementation; however, waiting for clinical signs and symptoms such as night blindness to manifest carries a hefty price tag of greatly increased risk of mortality or permanent blindness.
+Early screening can inform interventions to optimize nutritional status most effectively in a simple low-cost manner.
+For example, determining vitamin A deficiency in children early in its course can be easily reversed relatively without lasting sequelae with supplementation; however, waiting for clinical signs and symptoms such as night blindness to manifest carries a hefty cost of greatly increased risk of mortality or permanent blindness.
 Detecting an infection early likewise is key to interrupting transmission as well as ensuring appropriate management along with antibiotic stewardship.
 Similarly, for many cancers, timely diagnosis is often the most critical factor for prognosis.
-These are the areas where POC technologies can have the biggest and immediate impact.
-By providing actionable information in real time along with the potential to create positive feedback loops to influence behavior, POC technologies can truly transform the health care landscape around the world.
+These are the areas where POC technologies can have the largest and immediate impact.
+By providing actionable information in real time, POC technologies can truly transform the health care landscape around the world.

 2.3 The Impact of Point-of-Care in Limited Resource Settings